 The best part of this recipe is the frozen grated butter.
 If you’ve never made a scone or biscuit this way, you must try it.
 This step makes all the difference in light and fluffy scones or the perfect layers in your favorite biscuit recipe.

 Grate the frozen butter stick and place in back in the freezer while you prepare and measure the other ingredients.

-In a large mixing bowl whisk the granulated sugar, baking powder, baking soda, salt, and flour.
+In a large bowl whisk the granulated sugar, baking powder, baking soda, salt, and flour.